Supercharged! Talking Millions with Paul Merriman

 On a whim, I clicked the author page, and discovered that Mr. Merriman, a retired financial advisor and founder of Merriman Wealth Management, had a whole website devoted to financial education.
 He even had three books available for free, no sign-up required!

 These books were collectively called the How to Invest series.
-That certainly got my attention—it sounded like exactly what I was looking for, and was co-authored by a credential and experienced financial advisor (Paul Merriman) as well as a veteran financial journalist (Richard Buck)!
+That certainly got my attention—it sounded like exactly what I was looking for, and was co-authored by a credentialed and experienced financial advisor (Paul Merriman) as well as a veteran financial journalist (Richard Buck)!
 Not one expert, but two!

 When you’re a grad student living on a $12,500 annual stipend, you’re certainly glad for all the free resources you can get!
 Especially when those resources will help you build wealth over time—once you’re no longer an impoverished student, of course…